troyth/node-raspicam/README.md

 #### RaspiCam.start( )

 Depending on the `mode`, this will either take a snapshot ("photo"), start a timelapse ("timelapse") or start a video recording ("video").
-You can then set up a listener for a `"read"` event that the RaspiCam process will emit when the snapshot or video is complete, and each time a timelapse photo is taken.

 You can only call start() once on a RaspiCam object, as the same physical camera cannot do multiple captures at once.

 Returns `false` if any errors, otherwise returns `true`.

+Emits the following signals:

+*	`start` with payload (err, timestamp) when the capture process was started by a .start() method call
+*	`read` with payload (err, timestamp, filename) when a new file is saved (very useful for timelapses)
+*	`exit` with payload (timestamp) when the capture process exits via timeout

 #### RaspiCam.stop( )